bmlanguage/bml/documentation.md

     *   `#template(sectionName) { ... }` : This directive allows for injection of a code template into a specific section.
 The `sectionName` is defined in a CAM.

 *   **Operation Directives:**
         *  `print(StringLiteral format, ...);` : This function prints a formatted message.
 The format string uses standard format specifiers such as %d, %x, %s, or using string interpolation using `f""`: `print(f"The value is {x}");` or using string interpolation with formatting specifiers using `{variable:specifier}`: `print("Value = {x:x}");`.
 This function is intended to provide basic debug or console output, and its implementation depends on the target platform.
 Parentheses can be omitted if only one parameter is passed.
 Example: `print "Hello world";`.
         * `memoryStore(BootDataSize , BootAddress , BootOperand);`: Stores a value into memory, at a given address and data size.
 This function may or may not perform a memory barrier depending on the target platform.
         * `memoryLoad(BootDataSize , BootAddress , BootOperand);`: Loads a value from memory at a given address and data size.
     *   `intrinsic operationName [argumentList] ;`: Provides a way to access hardware functionality through specific operations that are provided by CAMs.
 Parentheses can be omitted if only one argument is passed.
         *   `atomicSetBit(register, bitNumber)`: Atomically sets a specific bit in a register.
         *   `atomicClearBit(register, bitNumber)`: Atomically clears a specific bit in a register.
         *   `atomicToggleBit(register, bitNumber)`: Atomically toggles a specific bit in a register.
         *   `atomicTestAndSetBit(register, bitNumber)`: Atomically tests a bit and sets it if clear.
 Returns true if the bit was clear before the operation.
         *   `atomicTestAndClearBit(register, bitNumber)`: Atomically tests a bit and clears it if set.
 Returns true if the bit was set before the operation.
         *   `atomicReadRegister(register, bitmask)`: Atomically reads a value from a register using a specific bitmask.
         *   `atomicWriteRegister(register, value, bitmask)`: Atomically writes a value to a register, applying a given bitmask.
       * `memoryBarrier(order);`: Generates a hardware specific memory barrier.
 The `order` can be `read`, `write`, `readWrite`, or `all`.
-If no parameter is specified, it defaults to all.
+If no parameter is specified, it defaults to `all`.
       *   `instructionBarrier(sync);`: Generates a hardware specific instruction barrier.
 The `sync` can be `instructionFetch`, `dataFetch`, or `dataWrite`.
        * `rawInstr(instructionPattern);`: Embeds raw machine code into the generated output.
-The pattern is CAM specific.
+The `instructionPattern` is CAM specific.
-      *  `hardwareSymbolicCheck(expression, range) -> void;` : Performs a hardware assisted check if the expression satisfies the constraints given by the range.
+       *  `hardwareSymbolicCheck(expression, range) -> void;` : Performs a hardware-assisted check if the expression satisfies the constraints given by the range.
 If no hardware support is present, the code will trap.
         *   `hardware_clz(uint32 value) -> uint32;` : Counts the number of leading zeros in the specified value using a hardware-accelerated instruction if available.
         *   `hardware_ctz(uint32 value) -> uint32;` : Counts the number of trailing zeros in the specified value using a hardware-accelerated instruction if available.
-    *   `hardware_barrier();` : Generates a hardware specific memory barrier.
         *  `hardware_startTimer();` : Starts a hardware timer.
          * `hardware_endTimer();` : Reads the current value of the hardware timer.
          * `hardware_resetTimer();`: Resets the hardware timer.
           * `hardware_setWatchpoint(address, type);`: Sets a hardware watchpoint that can be used for debugging purposes.
+The type of the watchpoint can be `read`, `write`, or `readWrite`.
+          * `prefetch(address, size);`: Dispatches a hardware prefetch instruction for a given `address` with a specific `size`.
           * `hardware_trap();`: Generates a hardware trap for debugging purposes when a low level error is detected.
-          *  `prefetch(address, size);`: Dispatches a hardware prefetch instruction for a given `address` with a specific `size`.
-     *   **Boot Code Specific:**
-        *   `archCodeBlock [ @boot ] identifier @arc architectureName { ... }`: Architecture-specific raw code block for low-level initialization, bootloaders, and other specialized code.
-The `@boot` attribute specifies that this is the entry point for the boot code.
-Allows the developer to write low-level code using `goto`, `memoryStore`, `memoryLoad`, `raw`, `register`, and memory access, that can be target-specific.
-The `identifier` is the name of the code block, that can be referenced using `goto` inside the architecture block.
-The `@arc architectureName` specifies the target architecture. **Code inside `archCodeBlock` does not follow the normal rules of BML code and is treated specially by the compiler.** This block is only intended to be used to write low-level code that interacts directly with memory and registers.
-The `@boot` attribute specifies that this is the entry point for the boot code.
-            *  Example:
+    *  **Atomic Operations:**
-                ```baremetal
-                    archCodeBlock @boot bootEntry @arc arm {
-                        register %stackPointer = 0x20001000;
-                        goto bootLoaderLabel;
-                        bootLoaderLabel:
-                        // ...
-                    }
-                 ```
-        *  `#interruptVector vectorNumber, functionName ;`: Defines interrupt vector table entries.
-Defines a mapping between a specific interrupt vector number and a corresponding interrupt service routine (ISR).
-The vector number is architecture specific.
-Example: `#interruptVector 0, resetHandler;`
-        * `#enableInterrupts ;`: Enables global interrupts, allowing the CPU to respond to external events.
-        * `#disableInterrupts ;`: Disables global interrupts, preventing the CPU from responding to external events.
-        * `#clearInterruptFlag identifier ;`: Clears an interrupt flag, acknowledging a pending interrupt, and allowing the CPU to handle the next interrupt.
-The interrupt flag identifier is target specific.
-        *   `bootRegion regionName identifier;`: Declares that a boot region should be populated using an identifier defined in the boot code region.
-If two boot regions are defined for the same address, a compile-time error will be generated.
-Example: `bootRegion bootData myBootData;`
+        *   `atomic { ... }`: Guarantees atomic execution of the code block using the primitives specified in the CAM.
+If no argument is specified, the compiler will attempt to atomically execute the instructions within the given block, which may involve software locking mechanisms if hardware primitives are not available, which might create an overhead depending on the target architecture and the compiler options.
+The code block is limited to low level access primitives, and calls to CAM provided `intrinsic` functions that can be mapped to target-specific atomic primitives.
+        *   `atomic (variable) { ... }`: Guarantees atomic access and modification of the specified `variable` using the underlying primitives provided by the CAM.
+The scope is limited to operations involving that specific variable.
+The compiler will attempt to generate code to atomically read, modify and write to that specific memory location or variable.
+If the hardware doesn't have a direct atomic read-modify-write instruction the CAM may have to generate code that involves locks and memory barriers to ensure atomicity.
+        *  `atomic memoryStore(...)`: Performs an atomic memory store operation.
+         * `atomic register identifier = ...;`: Performs an atomic write to a given register using an atomic instruction when it is available.
     *   **Memory Mapped Registers:**
         *  `struct #mapped`: Defines a memory-mapped structure where the members are implicitly `volatile` unless marked `nonvolatile`.
 Allows for direct access to hardware registers.
 The `#mapped` specifier specifies that the struct is memory mapped.
 Members are accessed using the `.` operator, and bitfields can be accessed using the `=` or `:=` operator inside a `with` statement, or directly when assigning to a memory-mapped structure.
 Bit Ranges can be accessed with the syntax `myGpioRegisters.controlRegister[0..3] = 0b101;` or by using bitmasks: `myGpioRegisters.controlRegister[0b00001111] = 0b101;`, or a mix of the two.
 Bitfield updates should be performed using a `with` statement to minimize the overhead of reading and writing to memory mapped registers.
 The `with` statement groups multiple bitfield updates into a single operation.
 The compiler analyses the `with` block to check if a specific write or read operation to a memory mapped register can be avoided.
 If a register is read and not modified, the write operation can be skipped.
 This mechanism is automatically performed by the compiler and requires no additional effort from the user enabling zero-overhead high-performance bitfield access.
 When the `#initializerList` attribute is added to a `struct`, initialization can be done using a list of initializers: `type GpioRegisters = struct #mapped(0x40000000) #initializerList { uint32 dataRegister; uint32 controlRegister; };  GpioRegisters myGpio = { 10, 20 };`.
          * Example:
                 ```baremetal
                 type GpioRegisters = struct #mapped { uint32 controlRegister; };
                 GpioRegisters myGpioRegisters = 0x40000000;